Wednesday, October 30, 2024

 Pay attention to a wonderful sequence involving the discovery of a basement.
 Notice the acting, the framing, and Wan's usage of tried and true techniques.
 The daughters are playing a game and accidentally knock over a board in their closest.
 The noise gets mom and dad's attention and soon it is realized there is a doorway being hidden in the closet that leads to a basement.
 The viewer is already ahead of the characters, the basement was boarded up as a preventive measure to keep spirits away.
 The father goes down the stairs to the basement to investigate.
 Mom and the daughters back away so what we are seeing in the distance of the shot is doorway of the basement, which is pitch black.
 Mom calls out to dad to find out what is down there as the uneasiness reveals itself in her voice and her and the daughters' behavior.
 All the while the audience is waiting for something not only sinister to happen but for something to come through that black doorway.
 Why else would it be in frame?
 That's one example of Wan's understanding of the horror genre.
 We've seen shots like it before in various other films but it works here because it is done well.

 In a sense Wan is playing the audience like a piano.
 He knows how to build anticipation.
 Not every moment will be like the one with the basement, as the viewer waits for something to to pop out of the darkness.
 Wan knows he must switch things up.
 He takes two approaches.
 On the one hand he will have only the characters be able to see ghosts and spirits and deny the audience of their presence.
 The characters will describe the horrific site in front of them which is meant to play on our imagination.
 It is an old technique that was perfected in such 1940s B horror movies as "The Cat People" (1942) and "The Leopard Man" (1943).
-The idea being what are mind will imagine will be scarier than anything that will appear on the screen.
+The idea being what our minds will imagine will be scarier than anything that will appear on the screen.
 The second approach is to actually show us a demonic spirit.
 This of course hits us like a jolt and gives us what some might call a "cheap scare".
 But not knowing which approach Wan will take in any given scene adds to the anticipation.
 Wan is also smart enough to know there are times he must defuse the situation to give the audience a breather and find humor.

 Like the best horror films of the 1970s, "The Conjuring" also adds a religious undertone to the film, solidifying this battle between good and evil.
 Ed Warren is not a priest or a member of the church in any compacity.
 Nor is Lorraine.
 But they are presented as believers.
 Making them kind of the moral center of the film.
 Lorraine is seen with a rosary in her hand.
 They even suggest to Roger and Carolyn that they may want to baptize their children.